 Pilgrim’s farmers are often also employers, helping to stimulate the local economy.
 Riggs himself employs one full-time worker and three or four part-time employees between flocks and during hay season.

-Having a degree in forestry has given Riggs added insight into environmental stewardship on his farm.
+Having a degree in forestry has given Riggs added insight into environmental issues.

 “My lands are maintained to maximize their use,” Riggs said.
 “The chicken litter is used on my hay fields.
 My ponds are stocked with fish, for my enjoyment.
 Trees are left and also planted on my land to prevent erosion.
-I have a litter barn to store and maintain my litter to protect our environment.
+I have a litter barn to store and maintain my litter in an effort to be environmentally responsible.
 I perform regular soil testing to maintain the proper balance.”

 Weems agrees that Riggs is an environmentally conscious grower, “He runs the farm as a business and that means maintaining the land so it will reap rewards year after year.
 He keeps the place very well maintained and it looks very nice and he does a good job.”